jasonswett/gptdd/README.md

 # GPTDD - Test-Driven Development with ChatGPT Assistance

-(Note: this README was written entirely by ChatGPT.)
+(Note: this README was written almost entirely by ChatGPT.)

 GPTDD is a command-line tool that simplifies the process of test-driven development (TDD) by leveraging the power of ChatGPT.
 It streamlines the workflow for writing tests and implementing features, helping you write cleaner, more reliable code.